Charity Adams Earley: Career

 Adams enlisted in the U.S. Army's Women's Army Auxiliary Corps (WAAC) in July 1942.
-She was the first African-American woman to be an officer in the WAAC.
-At the time, the U.S. Army was still segregated, so she was placed in a company with fellow female African-American women officers and stationed at Fort Des Moines.
+She was one of the first African-American women to be an officer in the WAAC.
+At the time, the U.S. Army was still segregated, so she was placed in a company with fellow female African-American officers and stationed at Fort Des Moines.
 In 1943, she was assigned to be the training supervisor at base headquarters.

 In early 1944, Adams was reassigned as the Training Center control officer in charge of improving efficiency and job training.
-She also had other responsibilities, such as surveying officer (finding lost property) and summary court officer (handling women's minor offenses).
+She also had typical additional duties, such as surveying officer (finding lost property) and summary court officer (handling women's minor offenses).

-In December 1944, Adams led the only company of black WACs ever to serve overseas.
+In December 1944, Adams led the only battalion of Black WACs ever to serve overseas.
 They were stationed in Birmingham, England.
 The women began to socialize with the citizens and broke through prejudices on both sides.
 Adams was put in charge of a postal directory service unit.
 Another part of her job included raising the morale of women.
 Adams achieved this by creating beauty parlors for the women to relax and socialize in.

-In March 1945, she was appointed the commanding officer of the first battalion of African-American women, the 6888th Central Postal Directory Battalion.
-They were stationed first in Birmingham.
-Three months later, they were moved to Rouen, France, then to Paris.
-They were responsible for the delivery of mail to over seven million soldiers during World War II.
+In January 1945, she was appointed the commanding officer of the first battalion of African-American women, the 6888th Central Postal Directory Battalion.
+They were stationed first in Edgbaston, a suburb of Birmingham, England.
+Three months later they were moved to Rouen, France, and then to Paris.
+They were responsible for the delivery of millions of pieces of mail to soldiers during World War II.

 By the completion of the war, Lieutenant Colonel Adams was the highest ranking African-American woman in the military.
-At the conclusion of the war, when asked about her ground breaking achievements, Adams responded simply, "I just wanted to do my job".
-She decided to leave the service in 1946 when she was called to serve at the Pentagon.
+At the conclusion of the war, when asked about her groundbreaking achievements, Adams responded simply: "I just wanted to do my job."
+After celebrating victory, she left the service in 1946 to continue her education.